pqabelian/abelian-community-website/docs/guide/mining/gpu-mining.md

 # Abelian GPU Mining User Guide

 This document explains how to run GPU mining software for the Abelian blockchain, covering both solo mining and pool mining options.

 Please refer to the [Abelian Applications Guide](/guide/) to understand the software architecture and choose between solo mining or joining a mining pool.

 Visit the Abelian official website's download page to download the appropriate mining client.
-To interact with other miners, developers, and users, join the [official Discord server](https://discord.com/invite/5rrDxP29hx).

 All operations are performed via the Command Line Interface (CLI).
 For Linux, open the Terminal; for Windows, open PowerShell or any shell application of your choice.

 ## Overview